 “Alexa, buy more laundry detergent.”
 This is a pretty nifty trick, and it’s a major draw for people who like to shop for household items online.
 This may feel like one of its most futuristic features.
 But a single security breach could cost you dearly.

-Personally, I turned my Echo’s Voice Purchasing option off and use Amazon’s app or website to shop.
+You can turn off the Echo’s Voice Purchasing option off and use Amazon’s app or website to shop.
 To turn it off, open your Alexa app, tap Settings > Account Settings > Voice Purchasing then toggle Voice Purchasing to Off.

 If you still want the convenience (and the sci-fi vibe) of Echo voice purchasing, set up a PIN code to avoid unauthorized purchases.
 To set it up, go to the same Voice Purchasing settings page on your Alexa app, toggle Voice Purchasing to On, then tap Purchase Confirmation > Voice Code.
 This will prompt you to enter a four-digit PIN.